 Around the world, however, this electronic sport have been commercialized for more than a decade now, and Koreans, Chinese and players from some other countries have long been making a fortune with their mouse and keyboard reflexes.
 Sometimes, this happens even before they have completed their education and even before they come of age, and one of them, Samuil “Suma1L” Hassan Syed even became a millionaire from gaming competitions when he was only 16 years old.

-barrier of USD 1 million
+The psychological barrier of USD 1 million

 What do professional gamers